Together, we work to unify, develop, and multiply churches and leaders.

 We organized and sent 4 from Monroe First Church of God, together with 2 from Community Harvest Church, and Mark Wells of Hands2Hope.
 7 total.
 We worked logistics together with several members of the Lynn Haven United Methodist Church in Florida.
 The Methodist church had become a major hub for all materials being for Panama City.
 We maintained communication and logistics with leaders from LHUMC (having tried to contact Panama City FCG) As the priorities shift following a natural disaster, our supplies grew to match the demands.

 Our primary tasks included major tree work, getting large trees away from homes, and clearing paths for future contractors to come through.
-We intentionally seeked out those who were not going to have resources or insurance to even begin their restoration process.
+We intentionally sought out those who were not going to have resources or insurance to even begin their restoration process.
 We met families and many displaced and prayed together, provided support, listened to stories, and encouraged folks.
-We met and worked together with area church and city leaders in Callaway, meeting needs of their congregation.
+We met and worked together with area church and city leaders in Callaway, meeting the needs of their congregation.
 We also engaged with Eight Days of Hope, assisting them with some challenging tree removal ahead of their teams of ground crews.

-There in a unifying Holy Spirit that is omnipresent able to leave all people in awe.
+There is a unifying Holy Spirit that is omnipresent able to leave all people in awe.
 Christians and those we hope will become, working together for common good allowed for thousands of conversations about God’s Love and restoration.